 Release management provides change control

 Release management provides a framework to control when and where changes are promoted from one Salesforce organization to another.
-Whether from a developer sandbox to integration testing via change sets, or from user acceptance testing (UAT) to production using Ant, release management is the framework to enable effective organizational change control.
+Whether from a developer sandbox to integration testing via change sets, or from user acceptance testing (UAT) to production, release management is the framework to enable effective organizational change control.

 Want to know more?